-Change filenames on backup ☐ Ignore junctions Never ☐ Include files from junctions ☐ Use junction paths ○ To lower case ○ To UPPER CASE Junctions are symbolic links to other directories and are available only with NTFS file systems.
-Select whether to include all files from linked directories in Replace illegal characters in filenames Do not replace the backup and whether to use the junction paths for the destination.
+Change filenames on backup Ignore junctions

+No No ☐ Include files from junctions

+○ To lower case Use junction paths

+○ To UPPER CASE Junctions are symbolic links to other directories and are available only with NTFS file systems.
+Select

+Illegal characters in filenames whether to include all files from linked directories in the backup and whether to use the junction paths

+Do not replace for the destination.